prosegrinder/python-syllables/README.md

 ## Usage

-Syllables provides a single function, estimate, which estimates the number fo syllables in a single word.
+Syllables provides a single function, estimate, which estimates the number of syllables in a single word.

 ```python